libretro/docs/docs/development/shader/slang-shaders.md

 ```
 vec4 texColor = texture(foo, vTexCoord);
 ```
 This will use the texture file and options specified for `foo` in the preset file.
-The binding number must match the preset's texture order if explicit bindings are used, or can be left to the frontend to assign if not specified. `sampler2D` objects can only be declared in the fragment shader stage.
+The binding number must match the preset's texture order.
+Explicit binding is mandatory for all samplers and UBOs. `sampler2D` objects can only be declared in the fragment shader stage.

 #### Do we want to support complex reinterpretation?